jhpyle/docassemble/_docs/config.md

 In this case, **docassemble** will use databases 3, 4, and 5 instead of 0, 1, and 2.

+If you reference a database number in your URI (e.g., using `redis://192.168.0.2?db=1` or `redis://192.168.0.2/1`), then the referenced database will be used as the `redis database offset`.
+However, if you also include `redis database offset` in your Configuration, the value of `redis database offset` will override whatever is specified in the URI.

 ## <a name="rabbitmq"></a>RabbitMQ server location